codingwithsomeguy/forrc/README.md

 ## Kits
-Kits are also available from the Fairfield County Makers' Guild (FCMG) close to cost, any profits derived from purchasing a kit goes towards supporting the FCMG.
+Kits are also available from the Fairfield County Makers' Guild (FCMG) close to cost, with a small markup for packing/collating and a small donation.
+Any profits derived from purchasing a kit goes towards supporting the FCMG, a 501(c)(3) nonprofit located in Norwalk, CT.
 Unless you're purchasing a very large quantity of cars, the kit probably costs less than buying all of the parts individually, but feel free to source your own parts!
 At the time this was created, the kit cost a bit less, but YMMV.
 Your support is always appreciated.

 ## Practical Info
 The unmodified base car is geared down for relatively low speeed use.